kangjin97/GDS-SWE_LaterEatWhat/README.md

 - Allows users to delete their option if they decide that they are no longer joining for the meal.
 (Wouldn't want to go somewhere no one is interested in eating at)

 4. DELETE (/suggest)
-- Allows user to quickly delete all records after a meal
+- Delete All allows user to quickly delete all records after a meal

 External APIs:
 1. Google Places API